 Prospective Student Information

 The program is based on the belief that skill and expertise in leadership is applicable in a variety of settings; one need not be a specialist in an area to serve in a leadership capacity.
-Hence, when develping this program, the choice to develop a generalist program rather than multiple specializations was made deliberately.
-This decision was made in the belief that all people in the program would be better served if they were given an opportunity to share with people from multiple segments of the market place rather than asking students to limit themselves to one specialization.
-This decision to develop a generalist program was also believed to be more consistent with the concepts of interdisciplinary programming--students broadly prepared would be able to serve in a variety of capacities in a variety of environments.
+We hold the belief that all people in the program are better served when they have an opportunity to share with people from multiple segments of the marketplace rather than asking students to limit themselves to one specialization.
+We believe students broadly prepared are able to serve in a variety of capacities in a variety of environments.